 According to TokyoCheapo, college students in the States pay about $10.50 for lunch and $12.75 for dinner generally.
 On the other hand, at Waseda’s Okuma Garden House, Kitsune udon (traditional Japanese rice noodle with sweet fried tofu on top) costs 304 yen; miso ramen about 346 yen; buta yakiniku don (pork bowls) at 399 yen.
 In other words, each dish costs less than $5.
 During lunchtime, you just need about 2 dollars (200 yen) to buy a medium-sized curry set.

-Once you are familiar with your local supermarkets.
-You should make a point card to get some discount deals or pay attention to the discount campaigns that they do.
+Once you are familiar with your local supermarkets, you should make a point card to get some discount deals or you can pay attention to the discount campaigns that they do.

 Don’t forget to check your smartphone when you’re in the mood to eat at chain restaurants like McDonald’s or Yoshinoya.
 You can usually get some coupons or receive discounts if you subscribe to their Line mailing lists or participate in their campaigns.

-ALSO, Always, try to restrain yourself, even if you love beer.
+ALSO, always try to restrain yourself, even if you love beer.
 A small glass of beer will cost as much or more than the main meal in many restaurants!
-You can do “kanpai!” with other drinks!
+You can “kanpai!” with other drinks!
 Remember that you are trying to save money!

 This one is for people who are thinking about finding part-time jobs!

 In Japan, if you work for a restaurant (baito and such) you usually get free or discounted meals from the restaurant, which is one of the biggest perks of working in a restaurant.
-Students who work part-time at a restaurant would know of this normally.
+Students who work part-time at a restaurant do just this.
 There are variations in the kind of perks.
-Normally for normal family restaurants and the like, you will get free food.
-While with high-class restaurants it varies.
-Some will offer you straight-up free meals, some will require you to pay for the meal, but will usually discount the meals by a huge amount.
+Generally, for regular family restaurants and the like, you will get free food.
+While with high-class restaurants, it varies.
+Some will offer you straight-up free meals, some will require you to pay for the meal, but will usually discount the meals by a large amount.